noise-lab/networking-intro/assignments/4-performance.md

 ### Part 1: Basic Speedtest

-1. Open up your web browser and go to `https://speedtest.net/`.
+1. Open up your web browser and go to the [Speedtest](https://speedtest.net/) website.
 2. Run a speed test by clicking "Go" on the web page.
 3. Make note of the following values:
     - Upload Throughput